-In mid-August, over the span of just a few days, 22 Texas towns were struck by a coordinated cyberattack called a ransomware attack.
+In the summer of 2019, over the span of just a few days, 22 Texas towns were struck by a coordinated cyberattack called a ransomware attack1.
 As a result, Texas Governor Greg Abbott ordered a Level 2 Escalated Response, meaning that the scope of the emergency had expanded beyond what could be handled by local responders.

 Ransomware—a malicious software that spreads across networks and shuts down computers until a ransom is paid—is typically spread through phishing emails or by someone unknowingly visiting an infected website.
-A spate of attacks in recent months has put cybersecurity in the spotlight, and it is vitally important for both government entities and businesses to understand the dangers presented by ransomware.
+A spate of attacks in the first half of 2021 has put cybersecurity in the spotlight: From January to July 31, 2021, ransomware complaints to the FBI’s Internet Crime Compliance Center increased 62% compared to 20202.
+It is vitally important for both government entities and businesses to understand the dangers presented by ransomware.

 Beyond the considerable financial impact an attack can have, the long-term disruption of business operations and the damage to reputation that can result from such an attack can be substantial.
-For example, the RobinHood ransomware attack in May cost the city of Baltimore an estimated $10 million in recovery and $8 million in lost revenue.
+For example, the Colonial Pipeline Company ransomware attack in May of 2021 led to a temporary shut down of the largest fuel pipeline in the U.S., leading to short-term fuel shortages and increased gas prices3.

 And if a critical service such as 911 dispatch is affected, lives could be endangered.